trishume/sympy-wiki-with-svn/Frank-Kreimendahl---GSoC-2011.md

 Continue implementing and testing an efficient Cholesky factorization algorithm.

 Weeks 8 and 9:
 Implement pivoting LU decomposition for solutions to more general linear systems than Cholesky factorization allows for.
-This

 Week 10-12: Implement QR factorization, research and implement sparse matrix algorithms for eigenvalue and eigenvector solutions.
 Implement any remaining simple functions and write documentation for matrix interface.